Wittem Castle

 Wittem Castle, locally known as Kasteel Wittem, lies in the village of the same name, in the province of Limburg in the Netherlands.

-The next century the castle was owned by the knights of Julémont.
+In the next century, the castle was owned by the knights of Julémont.
 They started to call themselves Lords of Wittem.
 A title that was assumed by later owners.
 During their ownership in 1286, Reinoud, Count of Guelders, tried in vain to take the castle by surprise.
-In the early 15th century the castle was considerably enlarged until it consisted of a powerful stronghold with 7 towers and two moats spanned by bridges.
+In the early 15th century, the castle was considerably enlarged until it consisted of a powerful stronghold with 7 towers and two moats spanned by bridges.
 Every bridge was equipped with a gate building.

 The following successive owners of the castle were the knights of the Van Scavendriesch family and the Van Cosselaer family.

-In 1466 the castle was sold to Diederik van Pallant.
-In 1520 Emperor Charles V elevated Wittem to a Barony, probably as a reward for his sojourn at the castle on his journey to Aix-la-Chapelle for his coronation.
+In 1466, the castle was sold to Diederik van Pallant.
+In 1520, Emperor Charles V elevated Wittem to a Barony, probably as a reward for his sojourn at the castle on his journey to Aachen for his coronation.

 At the beginning of the 80-Years War, Wittem Castle was confiscated by the Spanish under the Duke of Alva.
-His troops were expelled, in 1568, by the mercenary troops of William the Silent, Prince of Orange.
-Next, William left to Maastricht to also free that city from the Spanish.
+His troops were expelled in 1568 by the mercenary troops of William the Silent, Prince of Orange.
+Next, William left for Maastricht to also free that city from the Spanish.
 When he didn't succeed, he returned to Wittem Castle only to find it again taken by Spanish troops.
-Yet again he drove them out.
-In 1569 the Spanish returned again, after which they destroyed the castle.
+Yet again, he drove them out.
+In 1569, the Spanish returned again, after which they destroyed the castle.

-In 1958 the castle was sold and is since being used as a hotel-restaurant.
+In 1958, the castle was sold and became a restaurant, which closed in 2025.

-The present building forms just a small part of the medieval castle.
+The present building is just a small part of the former medieval castle.
 It consists of a round corner tower with two wings.
-In the farm buildings belonging to the castle are also parts of remaining medieval walls.
+In the farm buildings belonging to the castle are also parts of the remaining medieval walls.
+It can not be visited.

 Gallery